psarangi550/kubernetes_demo_start/operating_cluster/surviving_node_failure.md

     ```

-- Even though the `fleetman website take time to load up` as the `node been restarted` , but we can see that `by the time ELB load balancer being timeout and display a timeout result` the `new PODs get restarted in the suviving nodes` and hence the `ELB able to fetch the data` before the `timeout happens`
+- Even though the `fleetman website take time to load up` as the `node been restarted` , but we can see that `by the time ELB load balancer being timeout and display a timeout result` the `new PODs get restarted and running in the suviving nodes` and hence the `ELB able to fetch the data` before the `timeout happens` and `routing to the survining node new PODs`

 - but this is `one of the instances`, we can safely assume that `AWS ELB timeout was nearby` , but before that happens we are `lucky` that `new PODs been spunned on the survining nodes`